-Maximum Charge - The most provider can charge for a service
+Maximum Charge - The most a provider can charge for a service.

-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network and POS covered Part A and Part B services.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network and out-of-network covered Part A and Part B services.
 Amounts you pay for your plan premiums and Medicare Part A and Part B premiums do not count toward the maximum out-of-pocket amount.
-See Chapter 4, Section 1.4 for information about your maximum out-of-pocket amount.
+See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.